return42/sphkerneldoc/linux_src_doc/drivers/scsi/mpt3sas/mpt3sas_ctl_h.rst

-This allows ownership of the specified buffer to returned to the driver, allowing an application to read the buffer without fear that firmware is overwritting information in the buffer.
+This allows ownership of the specified buffer to returned to the driver, allowing an application to read the buffer without fear that firmware is overwriting information in the buffer.

 .. _`mpt3_diag_read_buffer`: